jacob-8/svelte-scoped-uno/README.md

 Read the [svelte-scoped-uno setup instructions](./packages/svelte-scoped-uno/README.md) to scope utility classes by component.

 Alternatively, use [svelte-preprocess-unocess](./packages/svelte-preprocess-unocss/README.md) in contexts where Vite plugins don't work, like `svelte-package`.
+Anything discussed below regarding a global stylesheet will have no bearing on this package.

 ## Example Projects